 This is the best homemade eggnog, and it’s wonderfully delicious and easy to make!
 Impress your family and holiday guests by making your own this year!

 Store leftovers (if you have any!) in an airtight container in the fridge.
-It will be safe for 3-4 days and possibly up to 7 days, although you’ll likely have quite a bit of separation by that point.
+It will stay fresh for 2-3 days and possibly up to 5 days, although you’ll likely have quite a bit of separation by that point.
+You can simply stir it back up or give it a whirl with your electric mixer and reheat before enjoying it!

 Skip the store-bought versions of eggnog and enjoy a batch of this easy homemade non-alcoholic eggnog recipe this holiday season!